The Case For Synthetic Sentience

 Philosophy and Psychology Are Not Fundamental

 It is easy for humans to use their direct experience with consciousness to explain how sentience arises.
 As we attempt to do so, we find explanations in terms of concepts we have already come to know through natural language, such as thought, emotion, reasoning, feeling, reflection, truth, ethics, morality, and faith.
 However, with the exception of the hard-wired primitive emotions arising from our limbic system such as fear, and cravings such as hunger, these constructs are built on language with a vocabulary.
 The salient parts of the mechanism that allows us to consider these concepts are language elements, not brain mechanics.
-Although we experience "thoughts" with a voice in our heads, they are secondary, and not the substrate from which sentience emerges.
+Although most (but not all) of us experience "thoughts" with a voice in our heads, they are secondary, and not the substrate from which sentience emerges.

 This situation is similar to the two-level architecture in today's microprocessors.
 We colloquially say that the microprocessor runs the machine code, but actually, it is the microprocessor's microcode interpreter that consumes the processor's microcode as data, and the resulting interpreted engine consumes machine code as we know it as data; the microprocessor's lower level hardware never sees it directly.
 Similarly, the higher level thoughts we seem to experience as fundamental, are in fact implemented with language.
 They do not form the basis for sentience, the perception and response to sensation, a much lower-level function that can eventually give rise to natural language, supporting the "higher" cognitive experiences we sometimes refer to as consciousness.
+Although interesting, this level of processing is not our focus here; we are interested in sentience fundamentals.

 Synthetic Brains